FREVA-CLINT/freva/docs/source/index.rst

 Welcome to freva's documentation!
 =================================

-Freva, the freva evaluation system framework, is a data search and analysis platform developed by the atmospheric science community for the atmospheric science community.
+Freva, the free evaluation system framework, is a data search and analysis platform developed by the atmospheric science community for the atmospheric science community.
 With help of freva researchers can: